Property Market

 Read more about our interest rate predictions here.

 Sure, it’s a tough market at the moment.
-House prices are falling, but it’s not all doom and gloom.
+Interest rates are high.
+House prices have stopped falling – but, they're not increasing much either.
+But, it’s not all doom and gloom.
 There are pros and cons in every market.

 Or said another way, there is always something working for and against you in any market.